Description of random fields by systems of conditional distributions

 \end{proof}

-In the case $P$ has a quasilocal version of its conditional distribution, both sets of the consistency conditions hold true for all boundary conditions.
-Moreover, the following result takes place, that firstly was proved in~\cite{DN2009} for Dobrushin-type boundary conditions (see Proposition~\ref{Prop-QDP-quasiloc} below).
+In the case $P$ has a quasilocal version of its full conditional distribution, both sets of the consistency conditions hold true for all boundary conditions.
+Moreover, the following result takes place, that first was proved in~\cite{DN2009} for Dobrushin-type boundary conditions only (see Proposition~\ref{Prop-QDP-quasiloc} below).

-\begin{prop} If a positive random field $P$ has a quasilocal version $Q_P$ of its conditional distribution, this version is unique and forms a specification. \end{prop} \begin{proof} Let $Q_P$ be a quasilocal version of the conditional distribution of the random field $P$.
+\begin{prop} If a random field $P$ has a quasilocal version $Q_P$ of its full conditional distribution, then this version is unique and forms a full specification. \end{prop} \begin{proof} Let $Q_P$ be a quasilocal version of the full conditional distribution of the random field $P$.
 Then the limits in the right-hand side of~\eqref{P->QP-lim} exist for all boundary conditions, that is, the elements of $Q_P$ satisfy the consistency conditions~\eqref{Q-sogl-Z}.
 The validity of the consistency conditions~\eqref{Q-sogl} directly follows from the definition of conditional probabilities.